Kenneth D. Poss, Ph.D. (Massachusetts Institute of Technology)

 It has been known for centuries that salamanders and fish regenerate complex tissues much more effectively than mammals.
 Zebrafish have emerged as a central model system for studying regeneration, due to their ability to regenerate myriad tissues and to the availability of molecular genetic tools.
 Over the past decade, our laboratory has spearheaded their use to reveal concepts and mechanisms of regeneration.

 Zebrafish fins are transparent, intricately patterned structures, making them tractable for asking fundamental questions about complex tissue regeneration.
-Within two weeks after amputation of the tail fin, a series of healing, proliferation, and patterning events replaces bone, epidermis, blood vessels, nerves, and connective tissue mesenchyme.
+Within two weeks after amputation of a fin, a series of healing, proliferation, and patterning events replaces bone, epidermis, blood vessels, nerves, and connective tissue mesenchyme.
 Our work on fin regeneration has helped establish the cellular origins of regenerated fin tissue, and has identified new concepts and molecular mechanisms of appendage regeneration.
 We are pursuing informative mutants in fin regeneration, both by forward genetic screens and targeted gene editing.
-Also, we are developing new methods for imaging of key cellular and molecular events during regeneration, based in part on some of our recently published clonal analyses of zebrafish heart morphogenesis.
+Also, we are developing new methods for imaging of key cellular and molecular events during regeneration, with goals to acquire and quantify live cellular and subcellular events in regenerating complex tissues.

 Gemberling, M., Karra, R., Dickson, A. L., and Poss, K. D. (2015).
 Nrg1 is an injury-induced cardiomyocyte mitogen for the endogenous heart regeneration program in zebrafish. eLife 4:e05871